How do I transfer money to my Revolut account from another bank account?

 - Adding other currencies: please use your unique IBAN and Revolut BIC present in the SWIFT tab.

-In general, local transfers can be received quickly, next or same day, or even instantaneously, while international SWIFT transfers might take up to five working days.
+In general, local transfers can be received quickly, while international SWIFT transfers might take up to five working days.
 When transferring via SWIFT, it’s important to make sure that IBAN and BIC are instructed correctly as shown in the app.
 Simultaneous use of local and SWIFT details to transfer the funds will cause a failure and money will bounce back to the sender without reaching Revolut.

 Please note, we're currently not supporting the following route of deposits by transfer: